johanjaners/mf4_analyzer/README.md

+# 🛠️ MF4 Signal Extraction Playground

+This repo was a sandbox to test .mf4 signal extraction with asammdf.
+It’s no longer actively maintained due to performance limitations on large datasets.

 # 📁 MF4 to CSV Converter (Signal-Filtered)

 This Python script extracts selected signals from `.mf4` log files and converts them to `.csv`, using the `asammdf` library.